tnordal/tibber_dash_old/README.md

-# tibber Dashboard
+# Tibber Dashboard
-Fetch data from Tibber API
+Fetch data from Tibber API and make a Dashboard